- Expatica would like to thank all our visitors, sponsors and exhibitors for making ''i am not a tourist" 2013 a big success

 Time: 10am - 5pm

 Tickets are free when ordered online and EUR 10 at the door.
-To register, please click here.
+Registration will open up soon.

 The "i am not a tourist" Expat Fair will be held in the famous Beurs van Berlage in central Amsterdam.